dannsam/xenko-docs/manual/graphics/graphics-compositor/graphics-compositor-for-developers/index.md

-# Graphics Compositor For Developers
+# Graphics compositor For developers

 The following diagram shows the Scene Graphics Compositor by Layers interfaces and implementation classes: